envoyproxy/ratelimit/README.md

 would any other IP.
 However, the configuration also contains a second configuration that explicitly defines a value along with the same key.
 If the descriptor ("ip_address", "50.0.0.5") is received, the service will *attempt the most specific match possible*.
 This means the most specific descriptor at the same level as your request.
-Keep in mind that equally specific descriptors are matched on a first match basis.
 Thus, key/value is always attempted as a match before just key.

 #### Example 4

-The Ratelimit service matches requests to configuration entries with the same depth level, i.e same number of tuples in the request's descriptor as nested levels of descriptors in the configuration file.
+The Ratelimit service matches requests to configuration entries with the same level, i.e same number of tuples in the request's descriptor as nested levels of descriptors in the configuration file.
 For instance, the following request: